 - 2. Net Investment Income.
-Represents total earnings of the Fund from its investment securities, less operating expenses and income tax.
-This gauges how efficiently the Fund has utilized its resources in a given time period. - 3.
+Represents the total earnings of the Fund from its investment securities, less operating expenses and income tax.
+This gauges how efficiently the Fund utilizes its resources in a given time period. - 3.
 Assets Under Management (AUM).
 These are the assets under the Fund's disposal.
-This measures investor confidence (increase/decrease brought about by in 1,416,934,987vestor subscriptions/redemptions) as well as the growth of the Fund (increase/decrease brought about by its operational income and market valuation of its assets and liabilities). - 4.
+This measures investor confidence (increase/decrease brought about by investor subscriptions/redemptions) as well as the growth of the Fund (increase/decrease brought about by its operational income and market valuation of its assets and liabilities). - 4.
 Cash Flow.
-This determines whether the Fund was able to achieve the optimal level of liquidity by being able to meet all its scheduled payments, while maintaining at the same time the maximum investments level and minimum cash level.
+Determines whether the Fund was able to achieve the optimal level of liquidity by being able to meet all its scheduled payments, while maintaining at the same time the maximum investments level and minimum cash level.